NALAC Advocacy Leadership Institute

 Supporting people of color shaping arts advocacy.

-Through the NALAC Advocacy Leadership, participants are equipped with necessary tools to communicate effectively with elected officials, lead proactive efforts in their own communities, and understand the frameworks involved in shaping cultural policy.
+Through the NALAC Advocacy Leadership Institute, participants are equipped with necessary tools to communicate effectively with elected officials, lead proactive efforts in their own communities, and understand the frameworks involved in shaping cultural policy.

-The yearly NALAC Advocacy Leadership Institute (ALI) is a three-day intensive training program in Washington, D.C. with sessions take place in Congress, at the National Endowment of the Arts, Americans for the Arts and Smithsonian institutions.
+The yearly NALAC Advocacy Leadership Institute (ALI) is a three-day intensive training program in Washington, D.C. with sessions taking place on Capitol Hill, the National Endowment of the Arts, Americans for the Arts and various Smithsonian institutions.

 Become an Advocacy Leadership Institute Fellow.

-The NALAC Advocacy Leadership Institute (ALI)is open to U.S. and Puerto Rico based artists, arts administrators, and cultural workers from all creative disciplines.
-While the ALI was created intentionally for Latinx cultural workers, applicants of any background are invited to apply.
+The NALAC Advocacy Leadership Institute (ALI) is open to U.S. and Puerto Rico based artists, arts administrators, and cultural workers from all creative disciplines.
+The approach for the Advocacy Leadership Institute is informed by a Latinx perspective, but the tools and resources shared during the program may be utilized broadly by artists and cultural workers from all communities.

 Meet our most recent graduating class.